alinnman/celestial-navigation/README.md

 complex computer software.
 The 3D/cartesian approach is more structurally simple and easier to convert to well-functioning software.

-Note: The sight reduction algorithm described in this section will only work if at least one of the circles is a small circle.
+Note: The sight reduction algorithm described above will only work if at least one of the circles is a small circle.
 It cannot be used for calculating intersections of two great circles.